-The Rural Security Research Group is an interdisciplinary team brought together to help identify and address emerging risks to the rural economy, food chain and society from such diverse global threats as crime, conflict, food chain fraud and malfeasance.
+The Rural Security Research Group is an interdisciplinary team of criminologists, behavioural scientists, geographers, and agriculturalists brought together to help identify and address emerging risks to the rural economy and food chain.

-The team is comprised of staff with a variety of skills and experience across the criminal justice sector, social science, criminology, civil-military co-operation and land management.
 The team are active in both research and advisory roles to a range of institutions and are supported by a number of national and international sponsors.
+Collectively we have undertaken work in Afghanistan, Nigeria, Oman, The Philippines, Myanmar, the United States, Australia, Canada as well as many European nations.

 The Rural Security Research Group offers a point of contact for information, advice and expertise, highlighting and demonstrating best practice within the rural community and beyond.